BEST CHOICE | BEST PRICE | ||||

 For starters, the pump uses cast iron that is powder-coated to minimize heat.
 Any time that you can reduce heat on a motor, the result is a longer life span.
 The coating on this model is also decent at preventing rust.
 So, you’ve got two nice pluses right off the bat.

 There is still something to be said for pumps made in the US.
-Zoeller manufactures all of their pumps and parts stateside, and that makes getting them serviced when necessary much easier.
+Zoeller manufactures all of their pumps and parts stateside, making getting them serviced when necessary much easier.

 There have been some complaints about switch failure with this pump.
 Sure, it has a decent warranty.
 But that won’t fix the damage in your basement if a switch fails.
 There is also the matter of vertical lift, which doesn’t seem to be very high with this device.